pachyderm/rfcs/global_ids.md

 should leave this a little open once we actually dive into the code to see what makes sense.
 I think overall though this particular piece isn't that important of a use case, so we should be able to find something good enough here.

+### Generalized Solution

+This supersedes most of what's in the Branch Movements section above, should be easier to reason about and apply generally to whatever crazy things people do without us having to think about each specific case one by one.

+Every Pachyderm operation occurs within a transaction which has an ID associated with it.
+Whenever a transaction runs it moves around the heads of branches, and creates downstream jobs which process those heads.
+For each transaction we simply use the transaction ID as the ID for all new commits created, the head of all branches are also set to this commit ID, which is then aliased to the right commit for the branch if a new one wasn't created, and finally create a job for this transaction, also using the ID.